seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part17-Data-Contracts.md

 };
 ```

-This reflects a larger principle:
+This reveals a larger principle:

 ```text
 UI Requirements